axelang/axe-docs/docs/features/overloads.md

 ## Caveats

-* Overloads are resolved at **compile-time**, not runtime.
+* Overloads are resolved at compile-time, not runtime.
 The compiler selects the appropriate implementation based on the static type of the argument.
 * Ambiguous overloads (e.g., two handlers for the same type) can result in compilation errors.
 * Overuse of overloads can lead to code that is harder to maintain and extend compared to using generics.